Empire Airlines Flight 8284: Aftermath

-N902FX was badly damaged in the accident and was written off.
+N902FX was so badly damaged in the accident it was written off.
 The crew members were sent to hospital for minor injuries, and were later released.
 Both returned to flying with FedEx Express a month later.

 The NTSB issued nine safety recommendations as a result of the crash, including recommendations to prevent in-flight icing.
 The crash led to the EASA reviewing airplane stick shakers to protect from stalls and adopting a rule regarding the simulation of icing conditions in flight simulators.